Last updated:

 What keywords should you use?
 How do you format your web pages for the best user experience and SEO?
 How do you make those winning tweaks?

-SEO copywriting is a very important intersection for eCommerce businesses.
-A successful eCommerce store must be able to optimize its site for SEO success while enticing users with compelling copy that converts.
+SEO copywriting is a very important intersection for e-commerce businesses.
+A successful e-commerce store must be able to optimize its site for SEO success while enticing users with compelling copy that converts.

 Here's how to go about that process.